xofsned/ether/README.md

  * setstatus - set the schedule object in /ether
  * logout - command the bot to logout
  * leave - command the bot to leave a server
+ * - Also adjust new built in chat (EthersSession class)

 ### Primary Keywords
  * draw - generate an image